mazidulfarabi/melissa-ai/SETUP.md

    - Check function logs to see fallback attempts
    - Ensure backup key has sufficient credits

+9. **Status stuck on offline**
+   - Click the reset button (🔄) to force clear rate limit status
+   - Run `resetMelissaRateLimit()` in browser console
+   - Clear session storage manually in browser dev tools
+   - Check if API keys are properly configured in Netlify
+   - Verify both keys are valid and have credits

+10. **Blinking indicators not working**
+    - Check if CSS animations are enabled in browser
+    - Verify stylesheet.css is loading properly
+    - Clear browser cache and refresh page
+    - Check browser console for CSS errors

 ### Debugging Steps

 1. **Test the health check**: Visit `/.netlify/functions/chat` with a GET request